tyleryasaka/identity-proposals/README.md

 The *delegate method* instead allows each agent (i.e. each identity) to deploy its own context-specific *delegate contract* to represent it in that context.
 So for block-paper-scissors, I might deploy a contract and declare it to be my delegate for that game.
 I would record all of my plays in that contract.
 For claims, I might declare a claims contract and declare it to be my delegate for claims.

 Generalizing a bit, I would call the registry method a *centralized architecture*.
-And I would call the delegate method *decentralized architecture*.
-Benefits of centralized architecture are simplicity and efficiency, and providing a central index for all activity in the given context.
-A benefit of decentralized architecture is flexibility and lack of a central point of failure.
+And I would call the delegate method a *decentralized architecture*.
+Benefits of centralized architecture are simplicity and efficiency, and providing a central index for all activity in a given context.
+Benefits of decentralized architecture are flexibility and lack of a central point of failure.
 I think there are some scenarios in which centralized architectures make sense, and others in which decentralized architectures make sense.

 I think in the world of identity and claims, decentralized architecture should at least be an option.
 Applications should be able to determine on a case-by-case basis what architecture they wish to use.
 I think for claims at the very least, a decentralized architecture makes sense.
 Thus I think that **a good identity standard will be compatible with both centralized and decentralized architectures**.

 ## Existing Standards

-The existing standards around identity and claims are as follows:
+The existing standards around identity and claims (that I am aware of and find relevant) are as follows:
 - [ERC725](https://github.com/ethereum/EIPs/issues/725)
 - [ERC735](https://github.com/ethereum/EIPs/issues/735)
 - [ERC780](https://github.com/ethereum/EIPs/issues/780)